-In summary a firm's ICAAP should cover the following key areas:
+In summary a firm's ICAAP should cover the following key areas1:

-- chart the future of the firm based on its business plan; - subject that plan to economic stress tests and shocks including a downturn scenario(s); - measure the financial impact of such scenario(s) on its business plan and the level of required capital both gross and net of the effect of management action (if preferred);

-• identify how future capital needs (as required under the above scenarios) will be funded; and
+- chart the future of the firm based on its business plan; - subject that plan to economic stress tests and shocks including a downturn scenario(s); - measure the financial impact of such scenario(s) on its business plan and the level of required capital both gross and net of the effect of management action (if preferred); - identify how future capital needs (as required under the above scenarios) will be funded; and be based on the firm's current controls, but assuming, as one type of scenario, a failure of a major control or set of controls to the extent of a major operational occurrence.

-&lt;sup>1 See guidance issued by the GFSC "High level principles on Pillar 2 and revision of supervisory returns" in June 2007 and additional guidance issued in October 2007 entitled "The Internal Capital Adequacy Assessment Process "ICAAP" and the supervisory review".
+1 See guidance issued by the GFSC "High level principles on Pillar 2 and revision of supervisory returns" in June 2007 and additional guidance issued in October 2007 entitled "The Internal Capital Adequacy Assessment Process "ICAAP" and the supervisory review".